7 Tips To Recover From A Cold Quickly + What Not To Do, From Experts

 If light movement feels good to you, walking or taking a gentle yoga practice may be OK, but family medicine physician David Cutler, M.D., says anything more strenuous "can cause you to sweat more, become more dehydrated, and expend energy on exercise instead of on fighting off the illness."
 Overall, prioritizing rest and hydration is more beneficial when you're sick than getting in a quick workout.

 How to stop a cold when you feel it coming on.

 Keeping the immune system supported every day, not just during cold and flu season, can help protect the body against future colds.
 To do that, Schwartz suggests sleeping eight hours each night, staying hydrated, moving your body regularly, and eating a diet high in lean proteins, healthy fats, and veggies.
-"I also recommend immune-boosting supplements such as vitamin C, vitamin D, zinc, lactoferrin, and probiotics," she adds.
+You can also consider immune-essential targeted nutrients and bioactives like vitamin C, vitamin D, zinc, lactoferrin, and probiotics.

 Stress management is another helpful tool for supporting both the gut and the immune system, so engaging in meditation, yoga, or other stress-relieving techniques may keep a cold at bay.

 Avoiding unnecessary inflammatory foods or drinks is an essential component to offsetting a cold.
 Things like refined sugars, processed foods, alcohol, and tobacco lower the immune response and will only lengthen the duration of the cold, Schwartz tells mbg.

 Anytime you feel unwell and become concerned, it's a good idea to consult with a doctor.
 If your cold symptoms seem manageable, however, some of these at-home remedies may be beneficial.
 Maintaining a healthy lifestyle with proper hydration and a nutrient-rich diet can help support immune functioning and may make you more prepared when the season of sniffles comes around.